 The debug menu in the Japanese version lists the PPU1 and PPU2 versions of the Super Famicom/SNES console.
 This isn't displayed in the American version, although the programming that checks the registers still exists.

 Get build dates from PAL versions.

 The non-English releases of the game use a revised and less clunky font.

 The first of three major changes is the final puzzle in the Treasure Sword Shrine.
 In the Japanese version, it consists of a simple hallway with a few pillars, which leads to a wide-opened room with numerous branching paths.
 To open the door, you have to walk a correct path around the room.
 The teleporters all lead back to the arrow panels directly below them at the entrance to the room.

-The American and European versions are significantly different here, however: rather than teleporters and pathways, there are three progressively more difficult puzzles based on Othello.
+This puzzle is a reference to the Amidakuji "ladder lottery" game, which is well-known in Japan, but Western players would be unlikely to be able to solve it, since the rules are never explained.
+Therefore, the American and European versions instead contain three progressively more difficult puzzles based on Othello.
 You have a limited number of chances to move the blocks (which can be picked up) in such a way that they turn all the blocks yellow.

 Gordovan Tower Puzzles

 The puzzle to destroy the immortal zombie just before finding the key in Gordovan Tower was also significantly different in the Japanese version.
 There are six movable blocks, and a cross-shaped dark patch on the floor; the object is to move the blocks into position so they form a cross over the dark patch.